devender/puretawny/README.md

 * Country Polygons datasets are available in many places, I decided to use [this](https://github.com/datasets/geo-countries).
 * I extracted polygons just of the US and it is available [here](https://github.com/devender/puretawny/blob/master/data/us.geojson).
 * The above file defines multiple polygons for "Minor Outlying Islands","United States of America","Virgin Islands"
+* This file is bundeled with the war so no need to download this seperately.

 ## Implementation